This page has information about a range of child, family and parent services and support organisations in Western Australia.

 Children who turn four by 30 June can go to kindergarten for four half days a week.
 Then the next year when they turn five, they go to pre-primary, which is five full days.

 Kindergarten and pre-primary programs focus on learning and socialising skills to help get your child ready for school.
-The Department of Education’s Schools and you website has more information about kindergarten and pre-primary.
+The Department of Education website has more information about kindergarten and pre-primary.
 Use the Schools Online directory to find schools offering kindergarten in your area.

 Are things worrying you at home and you want someone to talk to?